soundinworship/HyperDeck-Record-and-File-Transfer/README.md

 This project does not yet include every HyperDeck command possible, but I would love for this project to grow to fit more use cases.

-Feel free to reach out if you would like to enhance make this project.
+Feel free to reach out if you would like to enhance this project.